SpotIM/spotim-integration-docs/basics/README.md

 # Silo and Non-Silo Spots
 Publishers have a choice to create their own network or use the Spot.IM community network.
-Joining the Spot Network allows users to stay logged in between a large, growing network of sites.
+Joining the Spotim Network allows users to stay logged in between a large, growing network of sites.

 # Best Practices (General)